 I was raised on a farm.
-We milked cows by hand, night and morning before school, seven days a week from the time I was nine years of age.
+From the time I was nine years of age we milked cows by hand, night and morning before school, seven days a week .
 We sold milk to the cheese factory in Greenwood Arkansas.
 Bedtime was 8:00 pm year around.
 The only time I was allowed to stay up past 8:00 pm was like the nights our FFA chapter would catch a broiler house full of chickens for forty dollars for the FFA treasury.

 I was unable to play sports in school as most of the games were in the evenings or overlapped the evening hours.
 During the daytime physical exercise class, the coach would show the soles of my feet to others, commenting how tough the soles were.
-I never had a pair of tennis shoes.
+I took typing class the last two years of high school to avoid the sports classes since I could not play the games anyhow.

 In my early years, during the summers I rode in the back of a truck with others to the bean fields on the Arkansas River to pick green beans.
 In the fall I dragged a cotton sack right along side the black folks.
 We cut spinach on weekends in the colder weather and in the winter I ran a trap line and ate some of the catch.
 Possums were good but greasy.
 Racoon meat was bland.
 We did not have any bar-b-que sauce back then.
 My mother cooked part of a six foot gar one time that we could not eat.
 It tasted like creosote smells.
 That was about the only thing that we ran down but could not eat.